dfelinto/blender-manual/materials/special_effects/halo.rst

 - To begin, add a grid with the dimensions 32x16.
 Then add a camera and adjust your scene so that you have a nice view of the billboard.

-- Use a 2D image program to create some red text on a black background, using a simple and bold font (if you are a lazy lizard [I hope this not offensive, I just like how it sounds!], you can just save the picture below on your hard drive…). *Dot matrix image texture.* shows an image 512 pixels wide by 64 pixels high, with some black space at both sides.
+- Use a 2D image program to create some red text on a black background, using a simple and bold font (if you are a lazy lizard [I hope this not offensive, I just like how it sounds!], you can just save the picture below on your hard drive...). *Dot matrix image texture.* shows an image 512 pixels wide by 64 pixels high, with some black space at both sides.